By Gene and Katie Hamilton

 A new roof is a big ticket item so do your homework looking for a roofing contractor.
 Ask family and friends for references.
 If you don't know anyone, drive around your neighborhood with a lookout for a new roof installation.
 Follow the progress of the job and when it's completed ask the homeowners if they're pleased with the results.
 This can take time, but it's a major investment you want to take on wisely.
 Expect to pay $25 to $45, the national average hourly rate for a roofer.

-Use the Yellow Pages or the Internet to find a roofer by typing "roofer in (your town)" in the search box of any search engine.
+You'll find roofers advertise in local newspapers and the Yellow Pages; online many are part of an online contractor referral service which you'll find by typing "roofer in (your town)" in the search box of any search engine.

 Choose a roofing contractor who has been in business in the area for a long time and who has experience installing the type of roof you want.
 Most of them install asphalt shingles, but if your roof is wood, slate or metal, choose a roofing contractor with experience installing that type of roof.
 If yours is a historic house with numerous eaves and valleys in the roof, look for a contractor who specializes in older homes.
 A roofer who does a lot of new construction is not a good choice for an old house that often requires custom work because it's a one-of-a-kind.

 Take the time to inspect recent jobs by the contractor you choose.
-Look at the spacing between single tabs.
-They should be straight as they alternate shingle rows.
+Look at the spacing between single tabs; they should be straight as they alternate shingle rows.
 The shingles should be trimmed along valley flashing where they overlap.
-At edge of the roof the end shingles should be trimmed and aligned with the edge.
+At the edge of the roof, the end shingles should be trimmed and aligned with the edge.
 The flashing at roof valleys and eaves should be neat and free of tar.